top of page

 What direction are you heading?

 I like to think of values as guiding principles.
-They can point you in the 'right' direction when faced with a difficult decision, when you're feeling stuck, or when figuring out how to respond to a challenging work/business situation.
-They can also guide behaviour and action in everyday life (See below for further details).
+They can point you in the 'right' direction when faced with difficult decisions, when you're feeling stuck, or when figuring out how to respond to challenging work or business situations.
+They can also guide behaviour and action in everyday life.

-Values aren't to be confused with goals.
-Or outcomes.
-A goal might be to "get promoted".
-A value might be "personal growth".
+Values aren't to be confused with goals or outcomes.
+A goal might be to "get promoted," while a value might be "personal growth."
+You can tick off goals, but values are ongoing.

 Woman holding a set of values coaching cards